 - Discourage them from adopting healthy behaviour

-- The belief that you won’t be able to achieve your goals and challeneges or overcome your illness
+- The belief that you won’t be able to achieve your goals and challenges or overcome your illness

 HOW TO COPE WITH STIGMA?

-Be concious of your language: Choose your words carefully.
-Don’t use derogatory lanaguage.
+- Be conscious of your language: Choose your words carefully.
+Don’t use derogatory language.

-Be aware of your own attitude and behavior: We all grow up with some judgmental attitudes, but we can change the way we think.
+- Be aware of your own attitude and behaviour: We all grow up with some judgmental attitudes, but we can change the way we think.
 View people as unique human beings, not as labels or stereotypes.

-Support people: Show compassion to people who has mental health problems.
+- Support people: Show compassion to people who have mental health problems.
 Treat them with dignity and respect.

-Get treatment: You may be reluctant to admit you need treatment.
-Don’t let the fear of being labeled with a mental illness prevent you from seeking help.
+- Get treatment: You may be reluctant to admit you need treatment.
+Don’t let the fear of being labelled with a mental illness prevent you from seeking help.
 Treatment can provide relief by identifying what’s wrong and reducing symptoms that interfere with your work and personal life.

 “Mental illness is nothing to be ashamed of, but stigma and bias shame us all”Bill Clinton